COVID-19 enhanced Illness Benefit

 - Are diagnosed with COVID-19

 To qualify for COVID-19 enhanced Illness Benefit, you must:

 - Be aged between 18 and 66

 - Have a medical certificate called a ‘Certificate of incapacity for work’ from a doctor or have a text or letter notification from the HSE to support your application

-- Have a current contract of employment, if you are an employee
+- Be employed in at least one of the 4 weeks before your medical certification and have a current contract of employment, if you are an employee